rublin/russian-losses-watch/README.md

 ## Get started

+0. Buy components and upload the firmware for the first time.
+Read [this document](https://github.com/rublin/russian-losses-watch/blob/main/BUY_IT_YOURSELF.md).
 1. Turn on the watch (using micro usb or type-c cable)
 2. Wait for the message **WiFi status: NOT connected**.
 It's an initial config mode.
 3. Use your smartphone to connect to the access point GloryToUkraine